c4cs/c4cs.github.io/_commands/scripting/appendOperator.md

 Random text
 ~~~

-Appending stderr to the file appends both the stdout and the error message to the end of the other file because it redirects stderr to stdout.
+In this example, we're redirecting stderr to stdout using the appending operator.

 ~~~ bash